Shoreline memorial: History

 On 30 March 2008, the band's guitarist Anders Göthberg ended his life.
 The other band members were heavily affected by his death.
 A few months later, on 8 August, the band reunited for a final time to perform at the annual Way Out West Festival in the Slottsskogen park in Gothenburg, three years after their last performance together.
 "Shoreline" was played during the concert, which celebrated Göthberg's memory.

-In August 2014 a monument dedicated the memory of Göthberg and Broder Daniel was put up on the site of the band's final concert.
+In August 2014, a monument dedicated the memory of Göthberg and Broder Daniel was put up on the site of the band's final concert.
 The memorial is a raised stone, weighing about 170–200 kg, carrying a plaque engraved with "Spela Shoreline".
 Soon afterwards, the city's Park and Nature Administration announced its intention to remove the memorial, citing it to be in violation of its rules.
-This was met with a strong response in social media from Broder Daniel fans and others, including a number of well-known Swedes, among them the artist, songwriter and music producer Ebbot Lundberg and the journalist, voice actor and television presenter Johan Lindqvist.
+This was met with a robust response on social media from Broder Daniel fans and others, including a number of well-known Swedes, among them the artist, songwriter and music producer Ebbot Lundberg and the journalist, voice actor and television presenter Johan Lindqvist.

-One of the most notable responses is a Facebook campaign launched by a member of the public on September 16, 2014 to make the municipality see how popular the monument is in Gothenburg, and make them let it stay.
-The first two days the campaign was joined by over 5000 people supporting the cause.
-The campaign page is called Låt Shoreline-Stenen VARA KVAR (“Let the Shoreline-rock STAY!”) and is found on the Facebook page /SpelaShorelineGBG or with this link:
+One of the most notable responses was a Facebook campaign launched by a member of the public on September 16, 2014 to make the municipality see how popular the monument in Gothenburg is, and compel them let it remain in situ.
+Over the first two days the campaign saw more than 5000 people support the cause.
+The campaign page is called Låt Shoreline-Stenen VARA KVAR (“Let the Shoreline-rock STAY!”) and can found on the Facebook page /SpelaShorelineGBG.